Lililiaia/tcp-bbrho/README.md

  wait to introduce

 # Simulation Experiments
 Although TCP-CNHA looks like a heuristic algorithm at present, we still spare no effort to dig its potential value in other reliable transmission scenarios with cellular network handover-like overhead.
+Whether to compare TCP-CNHA with other existing congestion algorithms from different metrix or to show TCP-CNHA's performance in others network, we must need lots of simulation experiments to support or prove our thoeries and guesses.
+However, the native simulation interface provided by ns-3 is still too tedious that we have to manually draw figures and prepare inputs after each simulation iteration.

 ##

 # How to use
 - `Step 1`: Clone mmWave-ns3 repository: `git clone https://github.com/nyuwireless-unipd/ns3-mmwave`